 The easiest way to avoid this is to keep your car covered. if you plan to leave it parked outside.
 To get the ash off, gently dust the ash away with a car duster.

-6. Prevent vehicle paint damage from Fingerprints and Other Writings
+6. How to Prevent vehicle paint damage from Fingerprints and Other Writings

-The easiest way to avoid this is not to do it. but it’s still bound to happen.
-You can use a duster to wipe down your car every day to prevent accidental sanding.
-Better still, if you need to remove small scratches, you can use a little bit of polish.
-However, you need to remember to wash your car before polishing.
+The easiest way to avoid this is not to do it.
+But it’s still bound to happen.
+You can use a duster to wipe down your car daily to prevent accidental sanding.
+Better still, you can use a little polish if you need to remove small scratches.
+However, it would be best to wash your car before polishing.

-It’s best to treat these chips as soon as possible to prevent the affected spots from rusting.
+Treating these chips as soon as possible is best to prevent the affected spots from rusting.

 8. Preventive tips for animals droppings on a Car’s Paint Job

-Spray a bit of wash solution onto the affected areas and use a soft microfiber cloth to gently wipe away the droppings.
+Spray a bit of wash solution onto the affected areas and gently wipe away the droppings with a soft microfiber cloth.
 Use a lifting motion to avoid dragging any grit across the paint.
 Remove them as soon as possible.

-9. For fuel spillage and brake fluid spillage
+9. Tip To Prevent Vehicle Paint Damage From fuel Spillage and brake fluid spillage